timodonnell/timodonnell.github.io/_includes/about.md

 I'm an immunologist and software engineer.
 I work at [Open Athena](https://www.openathena.ai/), a non-profit that helps researchers develop large machine learning models.
 I also occasionally work with biotechs as an [independent consultant](https://inferenceprojects.com).

-Prior to my current work, I spent a year at a [focused research organization](https://www.convergentresearch.org/about-fros) called [Imprint](https://www.imprint.org/) that aims to decode disease information hidden in immune receptor repertoires.
+Prior to this, I spent a year at a [focused research organization](https://www.convergentresearch.org/about-fros) called [Imprint](https://www.imprint.org/) that is trying to decode disease information hidden in immune receptor repertoires.

 From 2020-2022, I was a senior scientist at the [Tisch Cancer Institute](https://icahn.mssm.edu/research/tisch) at the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).
 I worked on